Unmissable: Ultimate Day Trip to Sumidero Canyon

 Bonus Local Recommendation: Aguachiles and day drinking

-Whether you make a separate day trip here with a group of friends, or you stop in after your tour and stay the night in Chiapa de Corzo, this island to drink micheladas and eat aguachiles comes highly recommended by some locals in San Cristobal.
+Whether you make a separate day trip here with a group of friends, or you stop in after your tour and stay the night in Chiapa de Corzo, Isla Manaos is the perfect spot to drink micheladas and eat aguachiles comes highly recommended by some locals in San Cristobal.

 Isla Manaos sits in the middle of Río Grijalva and hosts two restaurants serving aguachiles (a traditional dish like ceviche but with prawns) and micheladas.